• Skip to primary navigation

 Smoked Steak GSG Pin Image

 Learn how to smoke a steak so it’s juicy, tender and full of flavor!
-This easy Smoked Steak recipe has a simple dry rub, is smoked to perfection and mouthwatering.
+This easy mouthwatering Smoked Steak recipe has a simple dry rub, short prep time and is smoked to perfection.
 Make this for an easy dinner or party!

 Want to save this recipe?
 Enter your email below and we'll send the recipe straight to your inbox!